roryward2003/ThreadSafeDataStructures/src/README.md

     java ResizableArraySimulation k m
     // Where k = % chance of extending (0-100), m = number of accesses per thread

-    This will output the execution time for both atomic array strctures, each tested using 4 threads.
+    This will output the execution time for both atomic Array structures, each tested using 4 threads.

 ##  BlockingResizableArray implementation